gmullerb/react-reducer-provider/README.md

 [![Edit gmullerb-react-reducer-provider](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/gmullerb-react-reducer-provider-m0924?module=%2Fsrc%2FSomeReducerProvider.jsx)
 > An asynchronous example can be checked on line at [gmullerb-react-reducer-provider-async codesandbox](https://codesandbox.io/s/gmullerb-react-reducer-provider-async-oosyt?module=%2Fsrc%2FSomeReducerProvider.jsx):
 [![Edit gmullerb-react-reducer-provider-async](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/gmullerb-react-reducer-provider-async-oosyt?module=%2Fsrc%2FSomeReducerProvider.jsx)
-> An example of use can be looked at [basecode-cordova-react-ts](https://github.com/gmullerb/basecode-cordova-react-ts).
+> Examples of use can be looked at [basecode-react-ts](https://github.com/gmullerb/basecode-react-ts) and [basecode-cordova-react-ts](https://github.com/gmullerb/basecode-cordova-react-ts).
 > [1] Injection can be used in order to improve design, but in favor of quick example this was surrender, look at [Injection](readme/with-injection.md) for injection example.
 __________________